ralphjsmit/filament/packages/schemas/docs/02-forms/06-checkbox-list.md

     )
 ```

+<UtilityInjection set="formFields" version="4.x">The `modifyQueryUsing` argument can inject various utilities into the function as parameters.</UtilityInjection>

 ### Customizing the relationship option labels

 If you'd like to customize the label of each option, maybe to be more descriptive, or to concatenate a first and last name, you could use a virtual column in your database migration: